General information for the 2020 Competition

 - A concerto opportunity at the Mayfield Festival in 2022.

 The winner of each section will receive a cash prize of £1,500 and a recital opportunity in November 2020 at St. Martin-in-the-Fields, London.
 The dates for the recitals will be Tuesday November 3rd, Friday November 6th and Monday November 9th 2020.
 The section winners must be available to play on one of the dates.
 Other recital opportunities will be arranged for the section winners if feasible.

 The second prize winner in each section will receive a cash prize of £1,000.

 The third prize winner in each section will receive £500.

-The winner of the Piano section will also receive a concerto opportunity with the Tonbridge Philharmonic Orchestra in 2021.
+The winner of the Wind section will also receive a concerto opportunity with the Tonbridge Philharmonic Orchestra.

 The winner of the Piano section will receive a recital opportunity at Haywards Heath Music Society.